tomatohammado/ga-wdi-project-2/planning/proposal.md

 - [ ] DELETE User

+This is what I'm aiming for for the MVP.
+I think it would be good to add an "admin-level" field to the Users model, and make a view where an admin can create and delete Miniatures, but to start I'm going to seed that collection manually.

 ### Implementation

 I want to make something similar to book-e-backend and the Gaphy express-api-lab in that I want to make my backend send JSON, for some other front end application to read from.